-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
+A crypto guide must provide reviews of all of the crypto exchanges out there, so that you can find the right one for you.
 This review of PrimeXBT consists of four parts: general information, fees, deposit methods and security.

-PrimeXBT is an exchange registered in the Seychelles.
+PrimeXBT is a crypto exchange registered in the Seychelles.
 Out of the exchanges listed in our Exchange List, only a few others have their registration there (e.g. BitMEX, BaseFEX, Remitano, DigiFinex, BitForex and Huobi).
 However, the crypto market is truly global in its nature and as such the locality of the exchanges doesn’t matter that much to the users.

 PrimeXBT is a cryptocurrency derivatives exchange.
 That means that you can essentially choose between two things: going long or going short.
 Going long means that you bet that a particular cryptocurrency will go up in price, and going short means that you bet that a particular cryptocurrency will go down in price.
 See more about the nature of this type of trading below under Leveraged Trading.

 On the date of first writing this review (2 February 2019), PrimeXBT informed that they had a 24 hour trading volume of almost USD 60 million.
 This is indeed a decent liquidity.
-When comparing with all of the bigger cryptocurrency exchanges in the world on the same date, listed in order of which exchange has the biggest 24 hour trading volume, a USD 60 million-liquidity would have placed PrimeXBT among the top 40 exchanges in the world.
 On the date of last updating this review (17 March 2020, right in the middle of the crisis with COVID-19), the 24 hour trading volume had increased more than 20 times to USD 1.33 billion.
 This is a remarkable improvement and USD 1.33 billion is really an absolute world-class trading volume.
 On the same day, BitMEX had 1.60 billion, only 28% better than PrimeXBT.